zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

 - Enter “**Feature2: Added Support for Filtering**” in the Commit Message box.
 - If the changed files are not already identified as Staged Changes, **Drag and Drop** the **changed files** into the **Staged Changes** panel.
 - Click on **Commit and Push**.
-Note: it is possible to change the default Author and Committer to match the current “persona.”
+Note: it is possible to change the default Author and Committer to match the current “persona."
 However, for the sake of this lab guide, we will leave the defaults.

     ![](images/200/image090.png)